France flag France Beach Holidays

 What British travellers need to know

-You can travel to France without a visa for up to 90 days in any 180-day period for tourism, visits, or short-term studies.
+You can travel without a visa to France for up to 90 days in any 180-day period for purposes like tourism or visiting.

-Your passport must have a 'date of issue' less than 10 years before your arrival date and an 'expiry date' at least 3 months after you plan to leave the Schengen area.
+Your passport must have been issued less than 10 years before your arrival date and it must expire at least 3 months after your planned departure from the Schengen area.

-At border control, you may need to show proof of travel insurance, sufficient funds for your stay, accommodation details, and a return or onward ticket.
+Prepare to possibly show proof of travel insurance, sufficient money for your stay, proof of accommodation, and a return or onward ticket.

 Good to know:

-Declare cash or travellers cheques if the value is 10,000 euros or more to avoid having your money seized when you leave.
+Declare any cash or travellers cheques with a value of 10,000 euros or more when entering France.

 Safety in France